 Martin is an expert public speaker, meetings facilitator and conference chair, for example chairing the 2009 annual conference of the Institute of Clinical Research

-He is an active member of the Association of British Science Writers and was treasurer until January 2010.
+He is an active member of the Association of British Science Writers and is currently treasurer.
 He was finance director of the 2009 World Conference of Science Journalists, which had a turnover of $1 million and made a surplus.
 He is a member of the finance committee of the World Federation of Science Journalists.